You can test your internet download and upload speeds from the Google Home app.

 Say "Hey Google, what's my internet speed?"

-Available when using Google Nest Wifi or Google Wifi in the Home app.
+Available with Nest Wifi or Google Wifi in the Home app.
 Learn more about setting up Voice Match and controlling your devices by voice.

 The internet speed test measures the download and upload speeds from your router or primary Wifi point.